codingMustache/codingMustache/README.md

 ## Joke of the Day

-New atoms frequently lose electrons when they fail to keep an ion them.
+How come a man driving a train got struck by lightning?
+He was a good conductor.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+.rs is the top-level domain for what country?
- 1. 23
+ 1. Romania
- 2. 8
+ 2. Russia
- 3. 53
+ 3. Serbia
- 4. 15
+ 4. Rwanda

 <details>
   <summary>Answer</summary>
-  23
+  Serbia
 </details>